hansbuehler/cdxbasics/README.md

             if not ret is None:
                 return ret

-        # compute new object if need be
+        # compute new object
+        # using main function

         ret = compute( *kargs, **kwargs )